 Several temperature sensing techniques are used currently.
 The most common of these are thermocouples, thermistors and sensor integrated circuits (ICs).
 What is most suitable for your application depends on the required temperature range, linearity, accuracy, cost, features and the ease of designing the necessary support circuitry.

-Four most common types of Temperature Sensors:
+Four most common Temperature Sensor types:

 - Negative Temperature Coefficient (NTC) thermistor